REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Related Work

 There are many recent examples of researchers using probabilistic graphical models such as POMDPs to formulate tasks such as planning, sensing, navigation, and interaction on robots~\cite{Bai:IJRR14,Gobelbecker:aaai11,Hoey:CVIU10,rosenthal:aaai11}.
-These formulations, by themselves, are not well-suited for reasoning with commonsense knowledge, e.g., default reasoning and non-monotonic logical reasoning.
+These formulations, by themselves, are not well-suited for reasoning with commonsense knowledge, e.g., default reasoning and non-monotonic logical reasoning, a key desired capability in robotics.
 In parallel, research in classical planning and logic programming has provided many algorithms for knowledge representation and reasoning, which have been used on mobile robots.
-These algorithms typically require a significant amount of prior knowledge of the domain and the agent's capabilities, and the preconditions and effects of the actions.
+These algorithms typically require a significant amount of prior knowledge of the domain, the agent's capabilities, and the preconditions and effects of the actions.
 Many of these algorithms are based on first-order logic, and do not support capabilities such as non-monotonic logical reasoning, default reasoning, and the ability to merge new, unreliable information with the current beliefs in a knowledge base.
 Other logic-based formalisms address some of these limitations.
 This includes, for instance, theories of reasoning about action and change, as well as Answer Set Prolog (ASP), a non-monotonic logic programming paradigm, which is well-suited for representing and reasoning with commonsense knowledge~\cite{baral:book03,Gelfond:aibook14}.
 An international research community has developed around ASP, with applications in cognitive robotics~\cite{Erdem:bookchap12} and other non-robotics domains.
 For instance, ASP has been used for planning and diagnostics by one or more simulated robot housekeepers~\cite{Erdem:ISR12}, and for representation of domain knowledge learned through natural language processing by robots interacting with humans~\cite{Chen:HRI12}.
-ASP-based architectures have also been used for the control of unmanned aerial vehicles in dynamic indoor environments~\cite{Balduccini:nmr14,Balduccini:iclp14}.
-However, ASP does not support quantitative models of uncertainty, whereas a lot of information available to robots is represented probabilistically to quantitatively model the uncertainty in sensor input processing and actuation.
+ASP-based architectures have also been used for the control of unmanned aerial vehicles in dynamic indoor environments~\cite{Balduccini:iclp14}.
+Recent research has removed the need to solve ASP programs entirely anew when the problem specification changes, allowing new information to expand existing programs, and supporting reuse of ground rules and conflict information to support interactive theory exploration~\cite{gebser:lpnmr15}.
+However, ASP, by itself, does not support quantitative models of uncertainty, whereas a lot of information available to robots is represented probabilistically to quantitatively model the uncertainty in sensor input processing and actuation.